LuisAlejandro/agoras/docs/facebook.rst

-Post the last URL from an atom feed into Facebook
+Post the last URL from an RSS feed into Facebook
 -------------------------------------------------

-This command will parse an atom feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
+This command will parse an RSS feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
 The post content will consist of the title and the link of the feed entry.
 The post will be published on ``--facebook-object-id``, which must be authorized by ``--facebook-access-token``.

+Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \